Photo Credit: Galen Vansant

 Spring Break was upon us UAF folk.
 Galen had been playing the role of homeless climbing bum for a few months down in the warmer part of the US, but at the mention of potentially good weather and definitely existing snow, he drove day and night (or at least a night) from California to make it to Alaska for my week off.
 We had little news about snow stability, but weather was improving towards the weekend so we decided to go with the old standard: The Castner Glacier.

-The Castner Glacier is in a much-reviled part of the eastern-most subrange of the Alaska Range, a subrange affectionately known as “The Deltas” (unaffectionately known as “that place that sucks”).
-The Castner is a much-degraded glacier that was formerly much higher in the 60’s and 70’s (300′ higher in places), before dramatically bowing to the whims of human-induced accelerated climate change.
-The Thayer Hut is located about 7.5 miles from the road above the Confluence of the Silvertip, White Princess, and M’Ladies Branches of the Castner.
-Each of these branches leads to a host of climbing opportunities, like Old Snowy, Blackcap, and White Princess, or as I call them, “projects” because I never complete them.
+The Castner Glacier is in a notorious part of the eastern-most subrange of the Alaska Range, a subrange affectionately known as “The Deltas”.
+The Castner is a much-degraded glacier that was much higher in the 60’s and 70’s (300′ higher in places), before dramatically bowing to the whims of climate change.
+The Thayer Hut is located about 7.5 miles from the road above the Confluence of the Silvertip (left), White Princess (center), and M’Ladies (right) Branches of the Castner.
+Each of these branches leads to a host of climbing “opportunities”, like Old Snowy, Double Exposure, White Princess, Blackcap…or as I call them, “projects” because I never seem to complete them.
 Yet the inexplicable draw of this valley calls me back year after year, only to ravage my carefully constructed plans time and time again.
 I had hoped this trip might break the continuous stream of unaccomplishments I had experienced in this valley.
-As I write this two years later, I still hold that hope for a future trip.
+As I write this two years later in 2015, I still hold that hope for a future trip. (***Update from the future: the key to finishing projects is time and perseverance.
+Someday, I’m coming for you: M’Ladies, Snow White, Minya, and Double Exposure.***).

 Weather didn’t start off very good.
 The approach was very windy.